mcmcanulgithub/aweberMiniAssignment/README.md

 REQUIRED: Set the JAVA_HOME as a system environment variable to be able to run the java executables.
 This needs to give the path of your JDK installation on your machine.
 An example value could be the following - C:\Program Files\Unity\Hub\Editor\2021.1.16f1\Editor\Data\PlaybackEngines\AndroidPlayer\OpenJDK

-REQUIRED: Place the two image files named, p17bv6pi65kqsgs0 (1).png and p26kk7xa3jwu808c (1).png at the C drive location of the machine under test to be used as resources for the photo upload test.

 REQUIRED: Install the chromedriver exe for the version of chrome on the machine under test.
 The verion you need to download can be found at the following link.
 There are also instructions contained within on how this is to be used in the automated tests.
-For this task, we have went with approach #2 listed out under the setup section and if extending this framework, same pattern can be followed.
+For this task, we have went with approach #1 listed out under the setup section and if extending this framework, same pattern can be followed.
 We placed the exe at the same location as the eclipse workspace for simplicity on this task, and whatever machine this framework is run on would need to have the chromedriver exe in the directory that matches the line of java code in the @before junit method that sets the system property for the chrome driver - [Guide](https://chromedriver.chromium.org/getting-started)

 ## Important Commands For Developers